AmrAnwar/django-thumb/README.md

 Django-thumb
 =====

-**django-thumb is a simple Django app contains *two models fields* to generate images from videos and write on images.**
+**django-thumb is a simple Django app that contains *two models fields* , The app generates images from videos and additionally can create write on images.**

 - Quick Preview for `VideoThumbnailField`(thumbnail)